[Photo credit: Ole Johnsen]

 Another reason why we are interested in these strange rocks is that agpaitic rocks present one of very few examples where magmatic enrichment processes alone led to the formation of potentially economic ore deposits of elements like Zr, Nb, Ta, Hf, and Rare Earth Elements.
 For a magma to become so enriched these elements, the magma needs to fractionate extensively and become highly enriched sodium and halogens.
 This requires a rather unique conditions, because normally, sodium and halogens are lost as soon as a fluid phase exsolves from the magma.
 Only in certain geodynamic settings, such as in continental rifts, magmas may be so reduced that volatiles remain dissolved in the melt until the very last stages.
 This subsequently increases the solubility of incompatible elements and significantly lowers the crystallisation temperatures.
 This is partly why agpaitic rocks are relative rare in the rock record.

 By far the most characteristic mineral of agpaitic rocks is eudialyte.
 Eudialyte group minerals are complex sodium-rich zirconosilicates with calcium, iron, manganese, niobium, and rare earth elements.
 Where most igneous rocks contain zircon or ilmenite as the main hosts for zirconium and titanium (i.e. high field strength elements), agpaitic rocks contain complex sodium and halogen bearing minerals like eudialyte, rinkite (Na-REE-Ti-silicate) and aenigmatite (Na-Fe-Ti-silicate).
-Eudialyte most commonly occurs as red to pink crystals, such as on the pictures below, but orange and yellow varieties are also known.
+Eudialyte most commonly occurs as brown, red to pink crystals, such as on the pictures below, but orange and yellow varieties are also known.